lepicekmichal/SignalRKore/README.md

 1. TransportEnum.All _(default, automatic choice based on availability)_
 2. TransportEnum.WebSockets
-3. TransportEnum.ServerSentEvents _(only for android, only okhttp engine)_
+3. TransportEnum.ServerSentEvents _(only for android and jvm, only okhttp engine)_
 4. TransportEnum.LongPolling

 ### Add your own ktor http client